adamubida/alx-system_engineering-devops/README.md

-This repository contains the solution to the 0x02-shell_redirections task
+This directory contains the silution to the 0x03 shell variables expansions tasks